Recipe List Actions

 • fresh parsley, chopped

 Heat oven to 300° and position rack to accommodate the height of your Dutch oven.
-Heat oil in the Dutch oven over medium high heat.
-Season the short ribs with the salt and pepper.
-In batches if necessary so as to not crowd the pan, brown ribs on all sides, about 8 minutes total.
+Heat oil in the Dutch oven over medium, medium-low heat.
+Season the short ribs with the salt and pepper on all six sides.
+In batches if necessary so as to not crowd the pan, brown ribs on all sides, about 8 minutes total per batch.
 Transfer to a plate.

 Pour off all but 2 tablespoons of the rendered fat and add the onion, chopped carrot and celery.
 Lower heat to medium low and cook, stirring often, until vegetables soften, about 5 minutes.
-Add garlic cloves, herbes de provence and flour.
+Add garlic cloves, herbes de Provence and flour.
 Stir for 1 minute.
-Pour in Merlot and bring to a boil over high heat and deglaze the bottom of the pan.
-Add the beef broth, tomatoes and bay leaf.
+Pour in Merlot, raise heat and bring to a boil.
+Stir in the beef broth, tomatoes and bay leaf.
 Return the short ribs and any juices collected on the plate.
 Just barely cover the ribs with cold water and bring back to a boil.

 Cover the pot and place in the heated 300° oven.
 Bake for at least 3 hours; cook until meat is falling off the bone, stirring occasionally.
 Add the baby carrots and cook 15 more minutes.